CPSSD/dipla/docs/user_facing_api.md

 This will mean that anywhere else my_inputs is used, it will represent the values from the iterable list `[1, 4, 9, 16, 25]`

-The other way to read inputs is by using a function that retrieve inputs from some source.
-In this case the parameter to the function would be used to retrieve the input, for example, if we wanted to get inputs from some urls we would have a function and the list of urls:
+The other way to read inputs is by using a function that retrieves inputs from some source.
+In this case the parameter to the function would be used to retrieve the input, for example, if we wanted to get inputs by fetching some urls we would have a function and the list of urls:

 ```
 @data_source